Get matched with vetted scholarships and enter our

 Prompt #2

-“Use this space to write about one of the challenges facing humanity today.
+As a proud Changemaker Campus, the USD experience emphasizes changemaking through care for our common home, social justice efforts, civic engagement, social innovation, creativity and a global perspective.
+Write about one of the challenges facing humanity today.
 Why does it matter to you?
-What experiences or insights have you had that speak to the urgency of this issue.”
+What experiences or insights have you had that speak to the urgency of this issue.

 Questions to consider: